YuunsGit/storyboard/README.md

 Live preview of the application: [studio.yunusemre.dev](https://studio.yunusemre.dev/)

 ## Prerequisites
-Before installing the UAV Monitoring App, ensure that you have the following prerequisites installed on your system:
+Before installing the app, ensure that you have the following prerequisites installed on your system:

 - Node.js (v20.x or higher)
 - pnpm (v8.x or higher)
+- Docker and Docker Compose

 ## Installation